2013–14 Polish Cup

-The 2013–14 Polish Cup was the sixtieth season of the annual Polish football knockout tournament.
+The 2013–14 Polish Cup was the 60th season of the annual Polish football knockout tournament.
 It began on 13 July 2013 with the first matches of the extra preliminary round and ended on 2 May 2014 with the Final.
 The winners qualified for the second qualifying round of the 2014–15 UEFA Europa League.

 Legia Warsaw were the defending champions, having won their record breaking 16th title in the previous season.
 Zawisza Bydgoszcz won the match 6–5 on penalties following a 0–0 draw after extra time, thus winning the first Polish Cup trophy in the club's history.